-- Equipment are single items that cost more than \$5,000.00 and typically have a lifespan of greater than one year.
-Equipment would be items such as generators, repeaters, or sirens. - Supplies are expendable, cost less than \$5,000 and typically have a lifespan of greater than one year.
+- Equipment is a single item that costs more than \$5,000.00 and typically has a lifespan of more than one year.
+Equipment would be items such as generators, repeaters, or sirens. - Supplies are expendable, cost less than \$5,000 and typically have a lifespan of more than one year.
 Supplies would be portable radios and security cameras.